 The Temple Terrace Farm2School (TTF2S) student committee is comprised of undergraduate and graduate students at the University of South Florida (USF) and the Patel College of Global Sustainability (PCGS) who engage with community and school partners on a variety of garden and sustainability themed projects.
-Committee members assist the TTF2S board in their work building gardens and supporting teachers as needed at Cork Elementary, Turner-Bartels K-8 School, Greco Middle School and Learning Gate Community School.
+Committee members assist the TTF2S board in their work building gardens, giving classroom presentations and supporting teachers with special projects at Cork Elementary, Turner-Bartels K-8 School, Greco Middle School and Muller Elementary.

 During the 2017/18 year committee members planned and built a reading garden, weeded and planted elementary gardens, maintained an herb garden for a culinary arts program and gave classroom presentations.
-Committee members are also invited to help plan and prepare to build two large garden installations in the 2018/19 school year.
-In the Spring of 2018 we helped elementary and middle school students perform a EPA Cafeteria Food Waste Audit..
+Committee members are also invited to help plan and build two large garden installations in the 2018/19 school year at Turner-Bartels on Nov.
+3 and at Cork Elementary on January 26, 2018.
+In the Spring of 2018 we guided elementary and middle school students through the process of performing an EPA Cafeteria Food Waste Audit.

 TTF2S partners with the US Green Building Council to broaden the message about the impacts and benefits of the green and healthy schools movement.
 This partnership affords college students the opportunity to work alongside USGBC professionals during "Green Apple Days of Service.”
 Green Apple Day is an initiative of the Center for Green Schools, a USGBC program with global impact, benefitting over 7 million students with almost one million volunteers across 73 countries.
 Green schools support community health by reducing harmful emissions, minimizing environmental impact, saving energy and water while reducing utility costs, reducing waste going to landfill and lessening the burden of extraction of new natural resources for construction and operations.